Blue double wide mobile home with wrap around porch set in wooded lot.

 As the manufactured home grew in popularity among homeowners, so did its size.
 In 1967, two single-wides were combined to create the first double-wide home.
 Today, a double-wide manufactured home can be distinguished by its much larger floor plan, wider and shorter size, greater (but still relatively affordable) cost, and other defining features.

 As you choose the right type of manufactured home for you, it may be helpful to compare the key characteristics and differences.
-Below, we’ve provided a detailed chart to help you make an informed decision.
+The detailed chart below can help you make an informed decision.
 Keep in mind, though, that the figures shown below are general ranges.

 Square Footage